 Either way, you will need to book in advance.

-Drive back up to Queenstown that night.
+After an epic day in Milford Sound, drive back up to Queenstown that night.

 For a real unique experience (if you have the extra day up your sleeve), check out the overnight boat trip with Real Journeys in Milford Sound.

 Spend your final day in the self-proclaimed adrenaline capital of the world.